shopware/docs/resources/guidelines/documentation-guidelines/05-methodize-assets.md

 |Alt tags| `![Alt](/path/to/img.jpg “image title”)` | Make sure to include alt text for every image.
 The text is used in situations where the image isn’t visible and image SEOs.|
 |Borders|-|No borders are added to the images|

-What needs to be considered for visual diagrams:
+### Considerations for Visual Diagrams

 * If you add images to illustrate items in a list (typically, steps in a procedure), align these images accordingly:
     * If there is only one image that illustrates the entire procedure, place the image at the end of the procedure or align it with the lead-in paragraph.
     * If you need to provide an image for each step in the procedure, place each image at the end of each step it follows.

-* When images is to be embedded in files/nested files, then use the below naming convention for the images:
+* Use the below naming convention for the images:

   * *`<topicName>-<meaningfulImageName>.svg`*.
 For example,